gesture-classification/gesture_classification/README.md

 During the competition it was designed a predictive mathematical model, conducting the following tasks:
 * gesture change period identification.
-* gesture classification by muscle signals from optomyographical$^1$ sensors.
+* gesture classification by muscle signals from optomyographical $^1$ sensors.

 <p align="center">